Joey Fatone

-Joseph Anthony Fatone Jr. (born January 28, 1977) is an American singer, dancer, actor, and television host.
+Joseph Anthony Fatone Jr. (born January 28, 1977) is an American singer, dancer, actor, television host and businessman.
 He is best known as a member of the boy band NSYNC, in which he sang baritone.
 The band has sold over 70 million records, becoming one of the best-selling boy bands of all time.

 In 2007, he came in second place on the ABC reality show Dancing with the Stars.
 He was the host of the American and Australian versions of The Singing Bee, which aired on NBC in the United States.
 Fatone was the announcer for the game show Family Feud from 2010 to 2015.
 Fatone has hosted on Food Network's Rewrapped, Game Show Network's Common Knowledge, Live Well Network's My Family Recipe Rocks, The Price Is Right Live! at Bally's Las Vegas; and appeared as "Rabbit" on the first season of The Masked Singer in 2019.

 Early life and education

 Fatone was born in Brooklyn, New York City, to Joe and Phyllis Fatone.
 He has a brother, Steven, and a sister, Janine, and was raised at 2140 84th Street in the Bensonhurst neighborhood.
 His father had sung in a doo-wop group called the Orions.
 At 13, he moved with his family to Orlando, Florida, where he attended Dr. Phillips High School.
+He also appeared as a contestant on the children's game show Nick Arcade.

 Career

 NSYNC

 After high school, Fatone played "Wolfie" in Beetlejuice's Rock and Roll Graveyard Revue at Universal Studios Florida in Orlando.
 There, in the summer of 1995, he befriended fellow park performer Chris Kirkpatrick who recruited him as the fourth member of a new vocal group that included Justin Timberlake and JC Chasez.
-They were later joined by Lance Bass and the band NSYNC was formed.
+They were later joined by Lance Bass, and the band NSYNC was formed.
 Fatone sang baritone with the band from their formation to 2002, when they went on an indefinite hiatus, during which time they sold more than 70 million records worldwide.
 He performed lead vocals on the single "Together Again" and the No Strings Attached album track "I Thought She Knew".
 While a member of NSYNC, Fatone co-starred with bandmate Bass in the 2001 romantic comedy film On the Line and guest-starred with the band on The Simpsons episode, "New Kids on the Blecch".

 On August 25, 2013, NSYNC regrouped for a one-off performance at the 2013 MTV Video Music Awards.
 They performed a medley of "Girlfriend" and "Bye Bye Bye"; after the performance Lance Bass said that the group had no plans for a reunion tour or new music.
 In April 2019 the band reunited without Timberlake for a one-off performance with Ariana Grande at the Coachella Valley Music and Arts Festival.
-NSYNC have long been subject to speculation of a reunion, to which Fatone has given the answer: "Never say never".
+NSYNC have long been subject to speculation of a reunion, to which Fatone has answered: "Never say never".